praztrix/BerkeleyMLCourseM17PracticalAssignment3/README.md

 ### Modeling - Compare Classifiers

 1. Build four classification models using Logistic Regression, Decision Trees, K nearest Neighbors and Support Vector Classifier.
-2. Calculate confusion matrix to understand true positive, false positive, true negative and falsi negative.
+2. Calculate confusion matrix to understand true positive, false positive, true negative and false negative.
 Calculate precision and recall.
 3. Since the primary business objective is to increase successful sales of long-term deposits, we should try to optimize recall.
 	- False Positives (predicting a sale when there isn't one): The costs are relatively low, primarily involving some lost effort.
 	- False Negatives (predicting no sale when there would have been one): This represents a lost opportunity to acquire a long-term deposit.
 So we should try to minimize False Negatives.